-The subject of Superannuation is dealt with extensively by legislation including the Superannuation Guarantee (Administration) Act 1992, the Superannuation Guarantee Charge Act 1992, the Superannuation Industry Supervision Act 1993, and the Superannuation Resolution of Complaints Act 1993.
+The subject of Superannuation is dealt with extensively by legislation including the Superannuation Guarantee (Administration) Act 1992, the Superannuation Act 1993, and the Superannuation Resolution of Complaints Act 1993.

 The organisation shall provide a superannuation contribution on behalf of each employee as required by the relevant legislation.